ON0thing/icon-watermark-gnome/README.md

 # icon-watermark-gnome
-set an icon and watermark on gnome desktop
+set an icon and watermark on gnome desktop, only test on debian13 gnome48

 1, set an icon(icon/system-icon.svg) on topbar (as your 'brand')